 What is a Diastema and How do I Treat It?

 A “diastema” is an area of extra space between two or more teeth.
-The two front teeth of the upper jaw area is where diastema is most frequently seen.
+It most frequently occurs in the two front teeth of the upper jaw area.
 Many children experience diastema as primary teeth fall out, though in most cases these spaces close when the permanent teeth erupt.

 What are My Treatment Options?

 Once your dentist or dental specialist has determined the reason for your diastema, a treatment plan will be discussed.
 Options may include:

 - Orthodontic treatment to move the teeth and close the diastema.

 - Use porcelain veneers – very thin pieces of porcelain bonded to the outside of the teeth.

 - Crown and bridge work or replacement of teeth with implants (adults only).